 The Wooster Opportunity Loan Fund is a local loan program for technology-oriented start-ups, including inventors, information technology developers, and manufacturers creating proprietary products.
 These types of firms may apply to WOLF for prime-rate loans with payments deferred for five years.
-The program is funded through the Wooster Growth Corporation, Wooster Community Hospital, Cascade Capital, and the Wooster Area Chamber of Commerce, with support from JumpStart.
+The program is funded through the Wooster Growth Corporation, Wooster Community Hospital, and the Wooster Area Chamber of Commerce, with support from JumpStart and in partnership with, nonprofit Cascade Capital.
 Contact Wooster Growth at 330.263.5250 if you are interested in submitting an application.

 The Wooster Area Chamber of Commerce offers excellent networking and educational opportunities for entrepreneurs, in addition to access to local economic data and research, as well as area business connections.
 With its opportunities for collaboration and dedication to helping to foster new and emerging small businesses, the Wooster Area Chamber is a highly recommended resource for any aspiring business owner.
 Learn more via the link below or contact 330.262.5735.